Buddhist Study Exam

 We hope 2019 is proving to be a true Year of Soka Victory for you.

-This year, SGI Canada’s first official study exam -- the Level 1 Basics of Nichiren Buddhism exam -- will be written across the country from October 27 to November 3.
+This year, SGI Canada’s first official study exam -- the Level 1 Basics of Nichiren Buddhism exam -- will be written across the country.

 This is a historic moment for us all.
 It’s a great opportunity for us to strengthen our faith, deepen our understanding of Nichiren Buddhism and SGI -- and have some fun.
 Here’s what you need to know: